deepomicslab/LocalHGT/README.md

 - [human-oral-v1-0-1](https://doi.org/10.5281/zenodo.10959731)
 - [human-vaginal-v1-0](https://doi.org/10.5281/zenodo.10952065)

 These data and related annotation information can be obtained from [MGnify](https://www.ebi.ac.uk/metagenomics/browse/genomes).
+If you cannot visit these links, please wait a while and try it again.

 Moreover, [ProGenomes3](https://progenomes.embl.de/) provides several representative genome sets.
 Please click the below link to download it, and then unzip it.
 Subsequently, pass its path to `-r`.
 - [all microbial representative genomes ](https://progenomes.embl.de/data/repGenomes/progenomes3.contigs.representatives.fasta.bz2)